 - Oil: Extra-virgin olive oil is the best choice when it comes to flavor for roasting vegetables.

-- Parmesan: Finishing roasted broccoli with freshly grated parmesan adds a delicious nutty flavor, but is totally optional.
+- Parmesan: Finishing roasted broccoli with freshly grated parmesan adds a delicious nutty flavor, but is optional.

-- Lemon: Just like the parmesan, the lemon juice is optional, but it really brightens up the broccoli and adds great flavor.
+- Lemon: Just like the parmesan, the lemon juice is optional, but it brightens up the broccoli and adds great flavor.

 How To Roast Broccoli